kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 The program fetched data from Postgres, performed transformations (including derived fields and joins across tables), and saved the output in Parquet format.

-Using Rust allowed me to optimize performance and maintain type safety by representing tables as Rust structs.
+Using Rust allowed us to optimize performance and maintain type safety by representing tables as Rust structs.

-Rust's type-checking served as a robust safeguard for ensuring the integrity of production data.
+Rust's type-checking served as a safeguard for ensuring the integrity of production data.
 If the production system encountered any invalid values or NaNs, the Rust process would immediately detect the issue and send an error notification, helping to maintain data accuracy and reliability.

 The Rust program was deployed in a Kubernetes environment using a Helm chart.
 The chart configured a service account with the appropriate role-based access to AWS services, including S3 and Glue.
 Additionally, the Helm chart utilized a Kubernetes secret to securely manage the connection credentials for the RDS instance.